- If the doctrine of the Trinity is true …

 What does this suggest about our design as persons?

-Were we created to be in constant intimate companionship, relationship, and love?
+Were we created to be in constant, intimate relationship with one another?

 When God created Adam, He said it wasn’t good for Adam to be alone, even though he had God’s presence.
 God offered him each of the animals as companions, to no avail (Genesis 2:18-20).
-This result didn’t surprise God but showed Adam that he needed Eve.
+This result surely didn’t surprise God but it did show Adam that he needed Eve.

 But why wasn’t God “enough” for Adam?